drbean/curriculum/pages/homepage/markdown/toeflic_splash.md

 with password

-    Testing123
+    T0efltoeic

-That's 'Testing123' with a capital 'T'
+That's 'T0efltoeic' with a capital 'T' and a (0) zero, not an O.

 <!-- <a href="https://etsets.moodlecloud.com">Do it!</a></p> -->
 <!-- <a href="https://etsest.moodlecloud.com">Do it!</a></p> -->